pynklynn/keroseen-ui/README.md

 * Visibility classes to show and hide elements as well as make elements viewable only to screen readers
 * Prefixed (`$keroseen-`) Sass variables available for re-use
 * Basic card elements
-* Top navigation bar either fixed or scrolling
+* Top navigation bar either fixed or scrolling with page - mobile-first responsiveness
 * Side navigation bar - scrolls independently, mobile-first responsiveness
 * Utility function and mixins

 ### Roadmap leading to first release

 * Responsive functionality
-    * Mobile-first navigation both top nav
     * Mobile-first card

 ## Things that are not planned as features